4.80 from 5 votes

 Salmon fishcakes with courgette bits showing piled on top of each other with a spoon over the top dripping chilli sauce down onto the fish cakes.

-Why youโ€™ll love this recipe
+Why you’ll love this recipe

-• No messy bread crumbs- Traditional salmon fishcakes are made with an egg mixture and breadcrumbs coating for a crispier outside.
-Iโ€™ve skipped the breadcrumbs in this recipe to make it easier, quicker, and less messy!
+• No messy bread crumbs: Traditional salmon fishcakes are made with an egg mixture and breadcrumb coating for a crispier outside, but this salmon fish cakes recipe skips the breadcrumbs to make it easier, quicker, and less messy.

 Love salmon?
-Try these delicious recipes ; Salmon Tray bake with Asparagus, Air Fryer Salmon Bites and Viral Salmon Rice Bowl
+Try these delicious recipes: Salmon Tray bake with Asparagus, Air Fryer Salmon Bites and Viral Salmon Rice Bowl.

 Ingredients